Singapore General Hospital: Early years

 The Singapore General Hospital was established in 1821, when the first General Hospital was located in the cantonment for British troops near the Singapore River.
 It later shifted to Pearl Banks apartment and then to the Kandang Kerbau district, before finally settling at Sepoy Lines along Outram Road in 1882.

 The modern history of Singapore General Hospital began on 29 March 1926, with the opening of 800 beds in the Bowyer, Stanley and Norris Blocks.
 Today, only the Bowyer Block with its historically distinctive clock tower remains.
 The Bowyer Block is now home to the Singapore General Hospital Museum or the SGH Museum.

 In 1981, the hospital was rebuilt, with its current 8-block complex housing in-patient wards, ambulatory and support services, research laboratories and a postgraduate medical institute.

 On 1 April 1989, the hospital was restructured, in an effort to modernise the organisation of the hospital, due to rapidly developing changes in healthcare services and patient expectations for better service.
 As a restructured hospital, the Singapore General Hospital is still 100 per cent government-owned and is a not-for-profit institution.
 More than 60 per cent of the beds are allocated for subsidised patients, giving them access to an internationally established standard of affordable healthcare.

 21st century

 On 31 March 2000, a major reorganisation of the public sector healthcare services was initiated by the Ministry of Health (MOH).
 Since then, the Singapore General Hospital came under the management of Singapore Health Services or SingHealth.

 In 2018, SGH announced that it will be expanding its accident and emergency (A&E) facilities, which include constructing a new 12-storey specialised building that will be four times larger than the hospital's existing A&E facilities.
 The building will be connected to its specialty centres as well as the Outram Community Hospital.
 It is expected to begin operations in 2023.

+A H225M medium lift helicopter from Republic of Singapore Air Force's unit Rescue 10 on SGH's helipad.

+In 2026, it was reported a new helipad was constructed along College Road, which is near the hospital's emergency department.
+SGH had an old helipad along MacAlister Road which is a grassland clearing.